spacetelescope/notebooks/notebooks/COS/README.md

 ### Downloading the notebooks

 While you *can* run most of the notebooks with only the `ipynb` file downloaded, it is **highly recommended that you clone this entire repository**.
-Specifically, `ViewData.ipynb` cannot run at present without both the `Scripts` and `ViewData` subdirectories installed side-by-side.
+Specifically, `ViewData.ipynb` cannot run at present without both the `function_library` and `ViewData` subdirectories installed side-by-side.
 To clone (which means download in the language of `git`) the repository with all the COS notebooks, run the following command from a terminal as shown in this [video walkthrough](https://vimeo.com/548158095):

 ```bash
 git clone https://github.com/spacetelescope/notebooks